nanomarkup/nanomarkup.go/readme.txt

 	Context string
 	Err     error
 }
-    InvalidArgumentError describes an invalid argument. func (e *InvalidArgumentError) Error() string type InvalidEntityError struct {
+    InvalidArgumentError describes an error that occurs when an invalid argument is provided. func (e *InvalidArgumentError) Error() string
+    Error returns a string representation of the InvalidArgumentError. type InvalidEntityError struct {
 	Context string
 	Entity  string
 	Err     error
 }
-    InvalidEntityError describes an invalid entity. func (e *InvalidEntityError) Error() string
+    InvalidEntityError describes an error that occurs when an attempt is made with an invalid entity. func (e *InvalidEntityError) Error() string
+    Error returns a string representation of the InvalidEntityError.